cagnulein/QZCompanionNordictrackTreadmill/README.md

     installation.

 -   QZ Companion is not affected by Android or iFit updates.
-It continues to auto-start and run in the background after all iFit and Android updates.
+It continues to auto-start and run in the background after iFit and Android updates.

 -   You can use flexible equipment startup sequences - e.g. start your